laishulu/macism/README.md

 that entry and trigger it by emulation when needed.
 Just to make sure you have already enabled the shortcut.

-### About a Suitable Delay
+### About a Delay

-When `macism` simulates the triggering of the shortcut key, it need a tiny period time to take effect.
+When `macism` emulates the triggering of the shortcut key, it need a tiny period time to take effect.
 The delay is totally acceptable for users, but you can't retrive the new input resource immediately in a programmatical way without a delay.